 Often overlooked, one of the most common times you may encounter your microgreens wilting is after you have picked them!
 If you have harvested your greens but don’t intend to use them all at once, there are a few simple steps that can be taken to ensure longer shelf life.

-Use sharp scissors to cut the microgreens from the container, and then wash the cuttings in water and rinse thoroughly.
+Use sharp scissors or a knife to cut the microgreens from the container.
+If you are not intending to eat them right away, they should be completely dry before you store them.
+If you are going to eat straight after harvest, then wash the cuttings in water and rinse thoroughly.
 Be careful not to bruise the microgreens as you wash and rinse them.

 Overall, it’s easy to grow microgreens and the success rate to end up with fresh and nutritious plants is high.
 Though, there are times when we fail and then it is good to understand what we can do to get our plants back on track.
 To avoid the frustration of losing your microgreens, consider the reasons provided.
 A good saying is “practice makes perfect” and with some minor adjustments, you will again be growing healthy microgreens.